vidjil/vidjil/doc/server.md

     SHOW GRANTS FOR backup;
     ```

-1. Restast restic service
+1. Restart restic service

     Backup is done by restic service.
-    It need to be restarted to take into account change made on configuration file `docker/backup/conf/backup.cnf`.
+    It needs to be restarted to take into account change made on configuration file `docker/backup/conf/backup.cnf`.

 !!! note
     Read docker logs for restic service to see if everything working well.

 #### Note on backup content

 Backup does not apply to uploaded files.
 We inform users that they should
 keep a backup of their original sequence files.